stmilne/icds_docs/docs/index.md

 Welcome to the Roar User Guide!

 The Roar User Guide introduces users to the [Institute for Computational and Data Sciences (ICDS)](https://icds.psu.edu), to the Roar computing platform, and provides detailed information on the use of Roar.
+The Roar computing platform consists of two research computing clusters, Roar Collab (RC) and Roar Restricted (RR).

 ## Contents